 - Hell, a lot of crime-focused Wide Open Sandbox games will have this trope in full effect with the setting's police force, so the player doesn't feel so bad about killing them.

 - Surprisingly averted by a number of multiplayer clans, who actually roleplay as the police and try pretty hard to be better at it.

-- In Ace Attorney detectives are partnered with prosecutors rather than other cops.
-Until Investigation (where he's with Edgeworth after the latter's Heel-Face Turn) this applies to Gumshoe and whatever jerk he's been partnered with this time.
+- In Ace Attorney, detectives are partnered with prosecutors rather than other cops.
+Until Investigations (where he's with Edgeworth after the latter's Heel-Face Turn) this applies to Dick Gumshoe and whatever jerk he's been partnered with this time.
 In Apollo Justice, though, Ema Skye was actually more of a Jerkass than the prosecutor she was paired with (as she was bitter and irritable for being stuck with a job she didn't really like), mixing up the dynamic.

 - The cops in Heavy Rain aren't terribly competent; Blake the Jerk Ass detective is more interested in beating people up than finding the truth and he hasn't been able to get even close to a real suspect for the Origami Killer in years.
 His captain is revealed as being equally incompetent when he backs up Blake and thinks that totally circumstantial evidence has their Red Herring suspect "dead to rights."
 However, the cops display hyper-competence whenever it'll impede the progress of the main characters, such as setting up a road block less than a couple of minutes after Ethan's been driving down a highway the wrong way.
 In other words, it's an inversion of Be as Unhelpful as Possible, where the cops do everything they can to block the plot.